 Additionally, users should be able to navigate content regardless of where they are in the world.
 So it’s a good design concept to put a search bar in the same place on every page.
 Instantly showing results as users type can also enhance user engagement.

 Searching by genres, actors or titles allows users to find content easily.

-Video previews/trailers are a great way to drive engagement.
+Video previews/trailers are a great way to drive engagement in OTT.
 Trailers help users decide whether to click “play” or not.
 Netflix has executed a great preview experience.
 Hovering on a thumbnail autostarts a video preview.

 Personalization and Recommendations